marcoslashpro/DebugAgent/README.md

 ```
 uv add debug_agent
 ```
-That's it for the installation, now you should a `debug_agent` package from where you can import the agent.
+That's it for the installation, now you should have a `debug_agent` package from where you can import the agent.

-The only thing to keep in mind is that you are going to have to have a HuggingFace API key with permission to run inference with Inference Providers, you can save it locally on you machine by doing:
+The only thing to keep in mind is that you are going to have to have a HuggingFace API key with permission to run inference with Inference Providers, you can save the token locally on you machine by doing:
 ```
 huggingface-cli login
 ```
 You'll then be prompted to insert the `hf_token`.

-The intended use is as a decorator on the risky function, like this:
+The intended use is as a decorator on functions that raise an error, like this:
 ```
 from debug_agent import Agent